Great Smoky Mountain National Park

 This moderately strenuous trail, known for its panoramic vistas, begins with a gradual ascent through a lush, diverse forest.
 As hikers progress, the trail becomes steeper, leading to a series of rocky outcrops that offer breathtaking views of the surrounding mountains and valleys.
 The final push to the summit involves a rugged climb, but the sight from the Chimney Tops is truly spectacular, making it all worthwhile.

-Smoky Mountain National Park History
+Great Smoky Mountain National Park History

 The history of Great Smoky Mountains National Park is a story of natural beauty, cultural heritage, and dedicated conservation efforts.
 Long before it became a national park, the region was home to the Cherokee people, who lived in harmony with the land for centuries.
 They called the area “Shaconage,” meaning “land of the blue smoke,” in reference to the mist that often hangs over the mountains.
 The Cherokee left a rich cultural legacy, including trails and legends that are still celebrated today.
 In the early 19th century, European settlers began to move into the region, establishing small farms, logging camps, and mountain communities.